dmlc/xgboost/doc/parameter.rst

 * ``external_memory_concat_pages``, [default = ``false``]

   This parameter is only used for the ``hist`` tree method with ``device=cuda``.
+Before 3.0, pages were always concatenated.

   .. versionadded:: 3.0.0

   Whether the GPU-based ``hist`` tree method should concatenate the pages when training with external memory.
-See :doc:`/tutorials/external_memory` for more information.
-Before 3.0, pages were always concatenated.
+For GPU devices that don't support address translation services, external memory training can be expensive.
+This parameter can be used in combination with subsampling to reduce overall memory usage without significant overhead.
+See :doc:`/tutorials/external_memory` for more information

 .. _cat-param: